SolaceServices/iot-performance-testing/keys/README.md

 SSH Keys to access the VMs should be stored by default on this directory.

 If you have preexisting SSH Keys copy them here.
-Otherwise, they can be created by running the following command:
+Otherwise, they can be created by running the following command (might change based on the OS):

    ```
      ssh-keygen -f new_key